rastsislaux/sflextp/README.md

-# Sflextp Subsystem for Apache Mina
+# SFlexTP Subsystem for Apache Mina
 ## Overview
-*Sflextp* is a simple and extensible SFTP subsystem for Apache Mina.
+*SFlexTP* is a simple and extensible SFTP subsystem for Apache Mina.
 It provides a way to handle SFTP requests and responses in a flexible way, by allowing users to customize the input reader, output writer, and packet processor used by the subsystem.

 ## Getting Started
-To use sflextp, you need to add the following dependency to your project:
+To use SFlexTP, you need to add the following dependency to your project:

 Maven:
 ```xml